-The information in this year's ACFR is based on the actuarial valuation reports as of June 30, 2022, which were presented to and approved by the PERS Board in December 2022.
-The PERS valuation was based on certain changes in assumptions, as approved by the Board in August 2021, including but not limited to a decrease in the assumed investment rate of return from 7.75 percent to 7.55 percent and a change to recently published mortality tables that more closely match the System's experience.
-After incorporating the 2022 investment return, which is smoothed over 5 years, and the actuarial assumption changes, the funded ratio remained constant at 61.3 percent.
+The information in this year's ACFR is based on the actuarial valuation reports as of June 30, 2023, which were presented to and approved by the PERS Board in December 2023.
+The PERS valuation was based on certain changes in assumptions, as approved by the Board in August 2023, including various demographic assumptions and a decrease in the assumed investment rate of return from 7.55 percent to 7.00 percent.
+These changes partially explain a decline in the funded ratio from 61.3 percent to 56.1 percent.
 More detail specific to the PERS plan and funding, as well as for MHSPRS, SLRP, and MRS, is provided in the footnotes to the financial statements and in the actuarial sections of this report.
+More actuarial information may be found on our website, www.pers.ms.gov.